flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 #### Training API Architecture Overview

-In terms of flytekit tasks and workflows, the `ModelTrainer` compiles the user-provided functions/configuration into the following:
+In terms of Flytekit tasks and workflows, the `ModelTrainer` compiles the user-provided functions/configuration into the following:

-- `Dataset`: flytekit task that copies data from remote source, partitions it into train/validation/test sets, and parses the features and targets
+- `Dataset`: Flytekit task that copies data from remote source, partitions it into train/validation/test sets, and parses the features and targets
-- `train`: function is converted into a flyte task that takes hyperparameter settings and train/validation partitions as input, outputting a `Model` type.
+- `train`: function is converted into a Flyte task that takes hyperparameter settings and train/validation partitions as input, outputting a `Model` type.
-- `evaluate`: function is converted into a flyte `task` that takes `Model` and `partition` as input, and is called in the training and test set partitions.
+- `evaluate`: function is converted into a Flyte `task` that takes `Model` and `partition` as input, and is called in the training and test set partitions.
-- `ModelTrainer` itself maps onto a flyte `workflow`, which orchestrates the flow of data in roughly the following way:
+- `ModelTrainer` itself maps onto a Flyte `workflow`, which orchestrates the flow of data in roughly the following way:

 ```python
 Partitions = NamedTuple("Partitions", train=Partition, validation=Optional[Partition], test=Partition)